 Check out all the great things happening on your base.
 Events are as accurate as possible at press time.
 Since times or event schedules can change, please verify events before attending.
-(This was updated May 18)
+(This was updated July 18)

 When I think of Okinawa, great beaches, water activities and the warm, friendly, laid-back locals come to mind.
 So when I had the chance to get back to that paradise, I didn’t hesitate.
 And, as you read above, the price was right.